DominikDoom/a1111-sd-webui-tagcomplete/README.md

 You can either download the files manually as described below, or use a pre-packaged version from [Releases](https://github.com/DominikDoom/a1111-sd-webui-tagcomplete/releases).

 ### Disclaimer:
 This script is definitely not optimized, and it's not very intelligent.
 The tags are simply recommended based on their natural order in the CSV, which is their respective image count for the default Danbooru tag list.
-Also, at least for now, completion for negative or img2img prompt textboxes isn't supported, and there's no way to turn the script off from the ui, but I plan to get around to those features eventually.
+Also, at least for now there's no way to turn the script off from the ui, but I plan to get around to that eventually.

 ### Known Issues:
 If `replaceUnderscores` is active, the script will currently only partly replace edited tags containing multiple words in brackets.